vivait/handbook/docs/scrum.md

   * Deploying
   * UAT
 * Discuss what everyone is currently working on
+  * Any updates to the task (delays, etc) should be annotated as a comment on the task.
 * Discuss immediate requirements post scrum (assistance)

 # Planning Poker (PP)